bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/template_literals.md

 Template literals are string literals allowing embedded expressions.
 You can use multi-line strings and string interpolation features with them.

-They were called “template strings” in prior editions of the ES2015 specification.
+They were called "template strings” in prior editions of the ES2015 specification.

 Syntax
 ------